NaturalInflux/arc-raiders-countdown-bot/README.md

 Type: `/countdown-setup <channel name>`

 Bot posts daily at 12:00 UTC.
-Want a different time?

-Type: `/countdown-time <time in UTC>`
+Want a different time? `/countdown-time <time in UTC>`

 **Other Commands:**
 - `/countdown-test` - Send a test message